markwahl/10kweather/README.md

 ## 10K Weather Website Project

-This project displays current weather information and forecasts for a user's location and/or a submitted address value, and does so with a download size of less than 10Kb.
+This project displays current weather information and forecasts for a user's location and/or a submitted address value, and does so with an initial download size of less than 10Kb.
 The majority of the interactive elements are driven by CSS alone.
+One Javascript function exists to defer loading of weather icon images until after initial page load.
 Data is obtained from a number of open data API sources, parsed on the server-side in PHP, and rendered as HTML.
 Developed for the 10K Apart contest, September 2016.

 ## Installation